awslabs/multi-model-server/README.md

         s3 link: s3://S3_endpoint[:port]/...
         http link: http://hostname/path/to/resource

-    (2) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing pretrained MXNet models and model signature files.
+    (2) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing pre-trained MXNet models and model signature files.
 The details will be explained in **Export existing model** section

     (3) Multiple models loading are also supported by specifying multiple name path pairs
-2. service: optional, our system will load input service module and will initialize mxnet models with the service defined in the module.
-The module should contain a valid class extends our base model service with customized preprocess and postprocess.
+2. service: optional, our system will load input service module and will initialize MXNet models with the service defined in the module.
+The module should contain a valid class extends our base model service with customized `_preprocess` and `_postprocess` functions.
 3. port: optional, default is 8080
 4. host: optional, default is 127.0.0.1
 5. gen-api: optional, this will generate an open-api formated client sdk in build folder.